Social-Evolution-and-Behavior/anTraX/docs/installation11.md

 ```

 ### Add anTraX to your MATLAB path

+anTraX can be used without oppening an interactive matlab session, by using the command line interface.
+This is the recommended way of running anTraX.
+However, it can also be run interactively within a MATLAB session, which is useful if you want to make code changes, or if you are a MATLAB user who would like to analyze tracking results with MATLAB.

 If you intend to use anTraX within an interactive MATLAB session (requires an active license), add the repository to your search path.
 In the MATLAB command line: